IanMadlenya/quotes/README.md

 Recall that the quote values display in the format bid, bidsz, bidexch, ask, asksz, askexch, and compare with the expected output above.

-**See the nbbo2 function for a more comprehensive real-world example.**
+**See the nbbo2 script for a more comprehensive real-world example.**

 ## Functions